Certified Defense on the Fairness of Graph Neural Networks: Introduction

-It is worth noting that achieving certifiable defense on the fairness of GNNs is a daunting task due to the following key challenges: (1) \textbf{Generality:} different types of GNNs could be designed and optimized for different real-world applications~\citep{zhou2020graph}.
+In fact, achieving certifiable defense on the fairness of GNNs is a daunting task due to the following key challenges: (1) \textbf{Generality:} different types of GNNs could be designed and optimized for different real-world applications~\cite{zhou2020graph}.
 Correspondingly, our first challenge is to design a plug-and-play framework that can achieve certified defense on fairness for any optimized GNN models that are ready to be deployed.
-(2) \textbf{Vulnerability:} a plethora of existing studies have empirically verified that most GNNs are sensitive to input data perturbations~\citep{zhang2020gnnguard,zugner2020adversarial,xu2019topology}.
+(2) \textbf{Vulnerability:} a plethora of existing studies have empirically verified that most GNNs are sensitive to input data perturbations~\cite{zhang2020gnnguard,zugner2020adversarial,xu2019topology}.
 In other words, small input perturbations may cause significant changes in the GNN output.
 Hence our second challenge is to properly mitigate the common vulnerabilities of GNNs without changing its structure or re-training.
 (3) \textbf{Multi-Modality:} the input data of GNNs naturally bears multiple modalities.
 For example, there are node attributes and graph topology in the widely studied attributed networks.
 In practice, both data modalities may be perturbed by malicious attackers.
-Therefore, our third challenge is to achieve certified defenses of fairness on both data modalities for GNNs at the same time.
+Therefore, our third challenge is to achieve certified defenses of fairness on both data modalities for GNNs.